-For typical installations; including fence panels, pillars, gates, etc., treated wooden fences are about 50% cheaper than installing typical vinyl fences.
-The price of a wooden privacy fence (material only) ranges from $7 to $22 per linear foot, depending on the type of wood used, the type of fence and the height required.
+Typical installations, including fence panels, pillars, gates, etc., treated wooden fences are about 50% cheaper than installing typical vinyl fences.
+The price of a wooden privacy fence (material only) ranges from $7 to $22 per linear foot, depending on the type of wood used, the type of fence, and the height required.

 How difficult is it to build a fence?